discordjs/guide/guide/voice/the-basics.md

 ```

 ::: tip
-You may be wondering why we specified the source `type` in this example when we didn't in the FFmpeg one. discord.js will default to the `'unknown'` (i.e., "use FFmpeg") type when no type is provided.
+You may be wondering why the source `type` is specified in this example when it wasn't in the FFmpeg one. discord.js will default to the `'unknown'` (i.e., "use FFmpeg") type when no type is provided.
 :::

 ## Controlling the Stream Dispatcher